 1st Willis Towers Watson Denmark Annual Risk Conference

 On the 27.
-January 2021 Willis Towers Watson, the Willis Research Network, and the University of Southern Denmark will host the first annual Risk Research Conference in Denmark.
-Based on the UN's World Sustainable Development Goals will the conference provides participants with an insight into the latest industrial experiences and evolvement in the science about the changing climate, urban development, and loss prevention.
-The speakers at the conference will be experts and researchers from The University of Southern Denmark, The Willis Research Network, Ramböll with more.
-The speakers will give their suggestions on what to pay attention to when buildings are to be resilient to future weather conditions.
+January 2021 Willis Towers Watson, the Willis Research Network, and the University of Southern Denmark hosted the first annual Risk Research Conference in Denmark.
+Based on the UN's World Sustainable Development Goals the conference provided participants with an insight into the latest industrial experiences and evolvement in the science about the changing climate, urban development, and loss prevention.
+The speakers at the conference were experts and researchers from The University of Southern Denmark, The Willis Research Network, Ramböll with more.
+The speakers gave their suggestions on what to pay attention to when buildings are to be resilient to future weather conditions.

 - Tradeoffs in loss prevention and insurance cost

 Prof. Brooks Kaiser, The University of Southern Denmark